wmhafiz/SmartGeo2015_talk/slides/dashboard.md

 #  Dashboard

 note:
-- Administrators
+- Web-based CMS Solution used by Administrators
-- Manage all users
+- Manage all users & contents
-- Web-based CMS Solution